Section: Commands (1)

 mode2 --raw --device <device> [other options]

 The main purpose of this program is to check operation of your home-brew LIRC receiver hardware and to see the IR waveform of the remote controller without an expensive oscilloscope.
 Over time, mode2 has evolved to a generic tool to check what kind of output the kernel makes available for lirc.

 mode2 will simply print pulse and space lengths to stdout for drivers supporting LIRC_MODE_MODE2.
 For drivers supporting LIRC_MODE_LIRCCODE such as TV-cards and the irman driver writes the decoded, integer values.

 When given the correct driver mode2 should always work.
 Without a driver, the --raw option should always work for /dev/lirc* devices.
-At the time of writing, usb devices also work in most cases.
+At the time of writing, usb devices also works in most cases.
 However, since it is tricky to get the path to the usb device, such ones are normally best accessed using a driver.